5 reasons you’ll love Las Alcobas in Mexico City

 5 reasons why you are guaranteed to enjoy your stay at Las Alcobas Mexico City.

 - The hotel is devoted to self-care.
 There is an on-site spa which I didn’t have the opportunity to visit.
 But in your room, you will find a platter of artisan soaps made with coconut oil in a variety of recipes to cure what ails you.
 You’ll find a “Vita Bath” jet tub in your room in which you can enjoy an aromatherapy bath prepared for you by your personal “Bath Butler.”
 The bath was a much needed highlight for me that made me never want to leave this sanctuary in the heart of one of the world’s largest cities!

 - The food is great and highly creative.
 My stay included an amazing Mexican breakfast in the second floor dining room.
 I enjoyed Mexican-style Eggs Benedict one morning, and the Brioche French Toast the next.
 Both were fabulous, and came with fresh-baked pastries and fresh fruit salad to complement the entree and keep me pleasantly filled for the day.

 - A visit to Polanco is a terrific way to familiarize yourself with the heart of Mexico.
 I wish I’d had more time to shop, but I did find a very good supply of fabulous chocolate.

-I’ve heard tell there is a Salon du Chocolat in Mexico City in 2016, and with any luck … I’ll be back at Las Alcobas before that bath cools off!
+With any luck … I’ll be back at Las Alcobas before that bath cools off!
 I see cocoa butter is the top ingredient listed in their spa menu, and we all know where cocoa butter comes from …